awsdocs/aws-greengrass-developer-guide/doc_source/image-classification-connector.md

 ### Create Connector Example \(CLI\)<a name="image-classification-connector-create"></a>

-The following CLI commands create an `ConnectorDefinition` with an initial version that contains an Image Classification connector\.
+The following CLI commands create a `ConnectorDefinition` with an initial version that contains an Image Classification connector\.

 **Example: CPU Instance**
 This example creates an instance of the Image Classification ARMv7l connector\.